How to Keep Customers Happy By Using the Pipedrive+Yesware Combo

 One final and really cool way I organize my work is using Zapier trigger actions within different pipelines in Pipedrive.
 For example, whenever someone from the sales team closes a deal, a new deal gets automatically added to my customer success pipeline into the “Ready for approach” stage.

 This nifty automation option saves me a lot of time and helps me stay on top of everything.

 That’s it – that’s how I manage customer success communications.
-If you like it, why not try it out with a 60-day trial using the promo code CS60.
+If you like it, why not give Pipedrive a go – you can try it for free for 30 days.